cresset-template/cresset/README.md

 ## General Usage After Initial Installation and Configuration

-1. Run `make up` or `make rebuild` to start the service.
+1. Run `make build` to build the image from the Dockerfile and start the service.
 The `make` commands are defined in the `Makefile` and target the `full` service by default.
+Run `make up` if the image has already been built and rebuilding the image from the Dockerfile is not necessary.

 2. Run `make exec` to enter the interactive container environment.

-Then start coding.
+3. There is no step 3.
+Just start coding.

 ## Makefile Instructions
 The Makefile contains shortcuts for common docker compose commands.
 Please read the Makefile to see the exact commands.

+1. `make build` builds the Docker image from the Dockerfile regardless of whether the image already exists.
+This will reinstall packages to the updated requirements files, and then recreate the container.
-1. `make up` recreates a container, creating a fresh container from the image, undoing any changes to the container made by the user.
-Allows changing container settings as network ports, mounted volumes, shared memory configurations, etc. Recommended method for using this project.
+2. `make up` creates a fresh container from the image, undoing any changes to the container made by the user.
-2. `make rebuild` rebuilds the Docker image, which will reinstall packages to the updated requirements files, and recreate the container.
+Allows changing container settings as network ports, mounted volumes, shared memory configurations, etc.
+Recommended method for using this project.
-3. `make exec` executes the created container.
-Interactive terminal is enabled by project configurations.
+3. `make exec` enters the interactive terminal of the container created by `make build` and `make up`.
 4. `make down` stops Compose containers and deletes networks.
-Necessary for cleaning out services.
+Necessary for service teardown.
 5. `make start` restarts a stopped container without recreating it.
-Similar to docker start but does not delete the current container.
+Similar to `make up` but does not delete the current container.
+Not recommended unless data saved in container is absolutely necessary.
 6. `make ls` shows all Docker Compose services, both active and inactive.
 7. `make run` is used for debugging.
 If a service fails to start, use it to find the error.